What is a good product page?

 Credibility

-A neat web design inspires trust in users.
-Many visitors remain wary and do not want to provide their bank details if the platform does not seem secure to them.
+A neat web design inspires confidence in users.
+Many visitors remain wary and are reluctant to provide their banking details if the platform doesn't seem secure.
 A sloppy web design can easily create this feeling.
-Even if the goal is not to have the best design on the web, you will at least have to succeed in reassuring your visitors.
+Even if the goal isn't to have the best web design, you should at least succeed in reassuring your visitors.

-Your web design should help you tell the story of your brand, its values and its mission.
-Remember that too few texts are read on the internet, just study the average time spent on the different pages of your platform to realize that it is impossible to read everything you want to say.
+Your web design should help you tell your brand's story, its values, and its mission.
+Remember that too little text is read on the internet; just study the average time spent on the different pages of your platform to realize that it's impossible to read everything you want to say.
 Design is there to convey your messages without words, or almost: an icon or an image can often replace a paragraph of text.

 Customer loyalty

-A web design that is aligned with the brand universe finally strengthens the emotional connection between the brand and the customers.
-This can lead to greater long-term loyalty and a positive spread of word-of-mouth.
-Make your design convey emotions
+A web design aligned with the brand's universe ultimately strengthens the emotional connection between the brand and its customers.
+This can lead to greater long-term loyalty and positive word-of-mouth.
+Make your design convey emotions.

-In summary, a web design aligned with the brand universe is an essential investment to strengthen the brand image, optimize the user experience and achieve your business objectives.
+In short, a web design aligned with the brand universe is an essential investment to strengthen the brand image, optimize the user experience and achieve your business objectives.

-3) The UX (user experience) and UI (user interface) of an optimized product sheet.
+3) The UX (user experience) and UI (user interface) of an optimized product page.

-They are the extension of all the elements you have just defined.
+They are an extension of all the elements you just defined.
 Once again, check that each of the following points makes sense in relation to your strategy.
-We will insist in this study on the most recurring elements, so that they can make sense for the vast majority of e-commerce stores.
-Do not hesitate to contact us if you have a project and would like us to study your site specifically.
+In this study, we will focus on the most recurring elements so that they can be relevant to the vast majority of e-commerce stores.
+Don't hesitate to contact us if you have a project and would like us to study your site specifically.

 Cognitive overload

-If we start with this point, it is not for nothing!
-This is what you must absolutely avoid and yet it is what we see most often: the stores have applied to the letter the lists of recommendations to have a good product sheet and suddenly there are useless elements absolutely everywhere, which confuses the message and scares away the potential buyer.
+There's a reason we're starting with this point!
+This is what you absolutely must avoid, and yet it's what we see most often: stores have strictly followed the recommendations for good product information, and as a result, there are useless elements everywhere, which confuse the message and scare away potential buyers.
 Here are our recommendations to avoid this.

-- Make wireframes (mockups) of your product page, before going through the design and development boxes.
-Remember: a good strategy is to limit the number of elements and therefore to define those that are priorities.
+- Create wireframes (mockups) of your product page before moving on to design and development.
+Remember: a good strategy is to limit the number of elements and therefore define which ones are priorities.

-Limit your texts: a good title is short (5 words), a good description too.
-If you think you will move up in the search results thanks to blocks of text everywhere, you risk just not being able to obtain any results, neither in terms of SEO, nor in terms of conversion.
-Possibly set up accordions for your SEO texts lower down the page, if this must be part of your strategy.
+- Limit your texts: a good title is short (5 words), and so is a good description.
+If you think you'll rise in search results with blocks of text everywhere, you risk simply not getting any results, either in terms of SEO or conversion.
+Consider setting up accordions for your SEO texts further down the page, if this is part of your strategy.

-There's no point in repeating the same things over and over : if you do, you probably didn't communicate them well the first time (or they weren't in the right place).
+- There's no point repeating the same things over and over again : if you do, you probably didn't communicate them well the first time (or they weren't in the right place).

-- Reduce the number of options presented to the visitor: everything should match what is expected in the sales funnel at a specific moment.
+- Reduce the number of options presented to the visitor: everything should correspond to what is expected in the sales funnel at a specific moment.

 UX Design